SAP-archive/teched2021-ANA160/exercises/ex2/Projection_Calculatedcolumn_and_Deployment.md

-# Exercise 5: Projections, Calculated columns and Deployment
+# Exercise 4: Projection, Formulas and View deployment

-In this exercise we will add a projection to exclude columns, introduce a calculated column and deploy the view.
+In this exercise we will introduce a projection to exclude columns, include a formula and deploy the view.

 At the conclusion of this exercise your Graphical View will look similar to the image below